South Side Market Building

+History and architectural features

-The original market house on this spot was built in 1893, but burned around 1914 and was rebuilt in 1915.
+The original market house on this spot was built in 1893, but was destroyed by fire circa 1914.
+It was rebuilt in 1915.
 Architect: Charles Bickel.

 According to James D. Van Trump and Arthur P. Ziegler, Jr., "It is one of the last two market houses extant in Pittsburgh; the other is the East Liberty Market.
-The present building opened in 1893.
-It burned in 1914 (?) and was rebuilt probably on the old lines and opened in 1915.

 According to Walter C. Kidney, "When it was rebuilt in 1915 after a fire, the towers came off, the gable roof was brought down to the eaves on both fronts, and a well-scaled stone cartouche was set into the south front memorializing the new work.
 This cartouche is the building's one decoration today, set off by swags and surmounted by a bull's head.
 The Romanesque walls otherwise survive largely as built, industrial rather than civic architecture."